 Proving Child Support Should Have Been Paid

 There are numerous reasons why child support might not have been paid during a certain length of time.
-It could be the consequence of a complicated divorce or separation, but it is most likely going to be due to the lack of a court order to make payments.
-No matter the reasons, a divorcé can come to the court and ask for retroactive child support, usually for a maximum duration of 48 months.
+No matter the reasons, a divorce can come to the court and ask for retroactive child support, usually for a maximum duration of 48 months.

-Much like an original child support hearing, during a retroactive one, the parent seeking financial aid will need to show that it is necessary and that the other spouse can reasonably pay it.
-Retroactive child support orders can get fairly complex since past and future circumstances will need to be weighed, unless the petitioner only wants retroactive support and nothing for the future.
+Much like an original child support hearing, the parent seeking financial aid will need to show that it is necessary and that the other spouse can reasonably pay it.
+Retroactive child support orders can get fairly complex since past and future circumstances will need to be weighed unless the petitioner only wants retroactive support and nothing for the future.

 The court will also consider:

 - If the petitioner has attempted to collect child support in the past.